k-galvin/lmu-cmsi-3801-homework/README.md

 ### Homework 1: Scripting

 In this assignment, I coded in Lua for the first time and got more practice with Python and JavaScript.
-This homework explored many topics including file processing, modules, and generators.
+This homework explored many topics including file processing, classes, and generators.

 ## Testing Instructions